IvisionLab/dental-image/README.md

 This dataset will only be used for research purposes.
 I will not make any part of this dataset available to a third party.
 I’ll not sell any part of this dataset or make any profit from its use.

 <your signature>

+**P.S.
+A download link will be sent in 1-3 workdays.
+Failure to follow the instruction may result in no response.**